processone/docs.ejabberd.im/content/developer/install-osx.md

   are installed, you can install the Command Line Tools for Xcode, available via Xcode or from the Apple Developer website.
 * Git
-* Erlang /OTP R17B or higher.
-We recommand using Erlang R18B, latest version.
+* Erlang/OTP 17.5 or higher.
+We recommand using Erlang 20.2, latest
+  version.
 * Autotools